The new UCSF School of Pharmacy doctor of pharmacy (PharmD) curriculum will launch with the class entering the program in 2018.

 And this is just the beginning.

-Now is the time for a pharmacy curriculum that promotes ingenuity and adaptability … and critical thinking as a habit of mind.
+Now is the time for a pharmacy curriculum that promotes ingenuity and adaptability … and scientific thinking as a habit of mind.

 The curriculum for 2018 and beyond is being designed to be solid yet nimble, as it must be, to ready graduates to lead in new ways and in new directions in a swiftly changing workplace.
-The curriculum will integrate learning from start to finish.
+The curriculum will integrate learning from start to finish and be will based on a firm foundation of scientific thinking.

 Graduates will set out ready to…